OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/azure-accounts.md

 ---
-title: Create Azure Service Principal Account Command
+title: Create Azure Service Principal account command
 description: New-OctopusAzureServicePrincipalAccount allows you to create an Azure Service Principal account in Octopus from within a running deployment
 position: 10
 ---

-## Azure Service Principal Account
+## Azure Service Principal account
 Command: **_New-OctopusAzureServicePrincipalAccount_**

 _**New-OctopusAzureServicePrincipalAccount** allows you to create an Azure Service Principal account in Octopus from within a running deployment_